rnepal2/ChatLibrary/README.md

 ## ChatLibrary

 ### Project Description
 ChatLibrary is a generative AI-powered chat application designed to answer user questions based on a proprietary knowledge base.
-It utilizes advanced language models and vector databases to provide accurate and context-aware responses.
+It utilizes advanced language models and vector databases to provide accurate and context-aware responses along with references and user feedback collection.

 #### Table of Contents
 - [Installation](#installation)